List of most-disliked YouTube videos: Top videos

-The following table lists the top 50 most disliked videos on YouTube, with the estimated and final visible dislike counts being rounded to the nearest multiple of 10,000 and 1,000 dislikes, respectively, as well as the creator, dislike percentage and date of publication to YouTube.
+The following table lists the top 42 most disliked videos on YouTube, with the final visible dislike counts being rounded to the nearest thousand, as well as the creator, dislike percentage and date of publication to YouTube.
 On December 13, 2021, YouTube removed public dislike counts on all videos.
 The amount of dislikes just before they were hidden is shown below, taken from the night of December 12, 2021.